Petition for the immediate withdrawal of Simparica (flea & tick treatment) from the market

 March 2016 saw the addition of Simparica, yet another so-called Isoxazoline flea and tick “remedy”… and already several dogs have been adversely affected by this new drug.

-It is yet too soon to state an accurate number of dogs that have been affected, but for such a young drug, the amount of already reported adverse reactions is concerning.
-Here is a link to a combined ADE report of adverse reactions.
-The 26 cases stated have occurred between the release date March 2016 and Jul 2016.
+It is yet too soon to state an accurate number of dogs that have been affected, but for such a young drug, the growing total of already reported adverse reactions is concerning.
+The 26 reported cases stated have occurred between the release date March 2016 and Jul 2016.
 Considering the fact that the drug had by Jul 2016 only been on the market for 4 months, this is very good reason to doubt the safety of this drug.
 In view of what had already been reported for its two sister drugs, it would be fair to assume that Simparica is going the same way.

 These drugs are supposed to protect our pets by killing the pests that invade the lives of animals.
 At least that part of the promise holds true: they are deadly to ticks and fleas...

 If it ended there, and the quality of our pets' lives were improved by these so-called “remedies”, they would have been welcomed with open arms... but it doesn't end with killing the pests; numerous side effects have been experienced by many beloved pets and reported by their owners, including severe gastritis, vomiting, bloody diarrhea, seizures and even several deaths.
-Many dogs died after having ingested either of these drugs.
+Many dogs died after having ingested an Isoxazoline drug.

 In spite of numerous calls to Merial, Merck and the FDA and lately also to Zoetis, the manufacturer of Simarica, our problem seems to be ignored.
 And now, after the sad passing of Cuddles, the very dear and beloved Canine friend of Susan Rae, following a dose of Simparica, I feel that it is time to take action.
 Please read the posts on this public Facebook group: